pacu/developer-portfolio/README.md

 https://github.com/zcash/ZcashLightClientKit/

 ## Light Client FFI Layer for librustzcash
-Rust Foreign Function Interface layer for the Zcash iOS SDK. https://github.com/pacu/zcash-light-client-ffi
+`zcash-light-client-ffi` is a Rust Foreign Function Interface layer for the Zcash iOS SDK delivered through an XCFramework that supports the different architectures that are supported in iOS development.
+It allows ZcashLightClientKit clients not to care about any of the Rust developments tools needed to build the "Rust Backend" of the Zcash SDK. https://github.com/pacu/zcash-light-client-ffi

 ## MnemonicSwift